Practical reference

 8

-Focus: legacy resources, slower growth
+Focus: stored resources and slower growth

-Activators: steady maintenance, practical storage and order
+Activation: steady maintenance, practical storage, and order

-Cures: avoid over-investing with urgency
+Remedy: avoid over-investing out of urgency

 9 Purple